 Still, the stereotypes persist, something that Van Pelt and others believe isn’t merely unfortunate, but potentially detrimental.
 “The widespread misperceptions of independent schools,” she writes, “impede honest debate about why thousands of families make the additional financial sacrifice to send their children to these schools.”
 Especially in light of her recent findings, Van Pelt says it’s time for Canadians to “understand and recognize the tremendous value and choice provided by independent schools to the education system.”

 The public school system in Canada is vast.
 It is comprised of a network of provincial and regional boards that are free to adapt curriculum, allocate funding, and set degree requirements.
 Aside from a core curriculum, the public system offers additional programs based on need, interest, and what resources will allow: Catholic, First Nations, Francophone curricula and French immersion.
-Some boards offer specialty programs, including gifted, remedial, athletics, and performing arts.
+Some boards offer specialty programs, including gifted, special needs, athletics, and performing arts.

 Nevertheless, those specialized programs are typically seen as simply addenda to the core public program, rather than essential parts of it.
 Likewise, when challenges are made to specialty schools and private schooling, they centre on the belief that a strong core program should take precedence, and that resources are best focused there rather than being diverted to serve a minority of students at the periphery.